revoidTusu/HandheldSDU/README.md

 # HandheldSDU
-The Project Of SDU Library
+The Project Of Seat Management Of Library System For SDU(WH)